Dan Carden: First term (2017–2019)

-In 2017, Carden campaigned for a ban on LGBT conversion therapy after a church in Anfield was exposed by a Liverpool Echo investigation for offering ritual starvation as a 'cure' for homosexuality.
+In October 2017, Carden campaigned for a ban on LGBT conversion therapy after a church in Anfield was exposed by a Liverpool Echo investigation for offering ritual starvation as a 'cure' for homosexuality.
 In July 2018, the UK Government pledged to bring forward proposals for a legislative ban.

-In July 2018, Carden used two consecutive Prime Minister's Questions to call for the new Royal Liverpool Hospital to be delivered in the public sector following the collapse of Carillion.
+Also in July 2018, Carden used two consecutive Prime Minister's Questions to call for the new Royal Liverpool Hospital to be delivered in the public sector following the collapse of Carillion.
 On 25 September 2018, it was reported that the government would terminate the Private finance initiative deal, taking the hospital into full public ownership.

-In the run-up to the 2019 General Election, a BuzzFeed journalist alleged that Carden had replaced the lyrics to the chorus of The Beatles' "Hey Jude" with "Hey Jews" during a coach trip with other Labour MPs and journalists from Cheltenham races 20 months earlier.
-Labour MP Mark Tami disputed the allegations.
-Carden denied the allegations, stating: "This was a coach full of journalists and MPs.
-If anyone genuinely believed any anti-semitic behaviour had taken place, they would've had a moral responsibility to report it immediately.
-Yet this allegation is only made now when a General Election is imminent."

-Carden successfully defended his Liverpool Walton seat in the 2019 general election, winning 34,538 votes.
-This represented 84.7% of the vote, and, at 74.83%, the largest majority in the entire country.

-In November 2021, Carden, who has previously spoken out about his struggle with alcohol addiction, tabled an amendment to the Health and Social Care Bill which would introduce minimum unit pricing.

-In March 2022, Carden delivered an address to the global assembly of parliamentarians in Indonesia.
-Referencing his Irish heritage, he called on countries to accept more refugees and to reject "anti-migrant, racist rhetoric".